"The Peace Treaty of Versailles: This is not Peace.

 - Germany was bankrupt, lost land, and had lost two million men.

 - Austro-Hungary was disbanded; lost over one million.

-- France was derived of her secure land boarders, her repatriation payments, her international
+- France was deprived of her secure land borders, her repatriation payments, her international

 guarantees, and 1-2/3 million men.
 France felt she had to build and support a large

 military at the same time as attempting to rebuild the nation.